Dgfrank94/Assignment-1/README.md

 **To compile:**

-- Open a terminal and navigate to the directory containing NearMissFermat and run `javac NearMissFermat.java`
+- Open a terminal and navigate to the directory containing NearMissFermat and run `javac NearMissFermat.java` (jar included)

 **Execution:**

-- After the program compiles, run it with `java NearMissFermat`
+- After the program compiles, run it with `java NearMissFermat.jar`

 **Directions:**